 When I get it in my head that I want to accomplish something, good luck trying to stop me.
 I’ve wanted to catch a western New York giant lake-run brown trout on a fly rod for a couple of months now.
 From all the reading I’ve been doing online, November has looked like the best month to make it happen.
 And the location that has looked the most promising is one of the Lake Ontario tributaries in Orleans County, New York.
 I’m talking Sandy Creek, Johnson Creek, Marsh Creek, and the famous Oak Orchard River.
-I’d never been to the “Oak” before and so on Friday I got up early and make the trek to Albion, New York.
+I’d never been to the “Oak” before and so on Friday I got up early and made the trek to Albion, New York.
 Instead of going straight to the river, I decided to stop at a local tackle shop to talk and try and get any intel I could on what was happening and what I could do to increase my chances of landing a giant brown.
 I arrived at Oak Orchard Tackle & Lodge (Orleans Outdoors) around 6:30am.
 When I arrived, no one else was in the shop and I had a chance to meet the owner and fishing guide Ron Bierstine.
 Ron confirmed that there were plenty of browns, steelhead, and salmon in the river.
 He showed me some fly patterns that he thought might be successful and I ended up filling a container and adding some more ammo to my fly box.
 If you are heading to the Oak, stop by and visit Ron, he has a good selection of flies along with plenty of tackle for the spin and float crowds as well.

 After I left the shop, the river was only a five minute drive and I decided to park at the Waterport Dam public access lot.
 The fish that run up the Oak are unable to move past the Waterport Dam and so the place that a majority of anglers fish the Oak is in the mile and a half of water that extends below the dam.
 When i pulled into the lot there were a decent number of cars already there.
 All the reading I’d done made it clear that in the fall the Oak can be full of fishermen.
 I parked and got dressed and rigged up.
 It was cold on Friday morning, with air temps hovering just below 40 degrees.
 I was glad I had my cold weather gear with me.
 I decided to fish with my 10’-8wt Redington Vice and Sage 2200 series reel that is spooled with a floating line, including a 9’-3X leader tipped with 3X fluorocarbon tippet.
 I headed down the pathway to the dam and stopped for a second to take a picture.